 To prove how easy is it to hand and how lovely it looks in small spaces, Leigh from our Partnerships Team took The Stack for a spin in her own space.
 If you don't count the time she spent taking boomerangs and hyper-lapses, she hung the wall by herself in less than 10 minutes.
 For real.
 Here's everything you could ever want to know about this gallery wall, from how Leigh choose to space to how she narrowed down her photos.

-How did you choose the space for your gallery?
+How did you choose the space for your gallery wall?

 Why did you choose this color option?

-What are the stories behind each photo / what do you photos mean to you?
+What are the stories behind each photo?
+What do they mean to you?